s7kala/CGraphs/README.md

 # CGraphs
-CGraphs is a simple, fast C++ library for manipulating graphs.
+CGraphs is a tiny, fast C++ library for manipulating graphs as an ADT.